-In August we wrote a blog post commenting on how the delay of Hinkley Point C could affect your business.
-Just over a month later, and the controversial 3,200MWe nuclear power station has been given the go-ahead.
+In August we wrote a blog post commenting on how the delay of Hinkley Power Station could affect your business.
+Just over a month later, and the controversial 3,200MWe nuclear plant was given the go-ahead.

 “Following a comprehensive review of the Hinkley Point C project, and a revised agreement with EDF, the Government has decided to proceed with the first new nuclear power station for a generation.”

-The project was previously halted at the eleventh hour by Theresa May mere days after she succeeded David Cameron as Prime Minister, a decision which was met with great speculation over why this occurred.
+The project has already been delayed once, at the eleventh hour by Theresa May mere days after she succeeded David Cameron as Prime Minister, a decision which was met with great speculation over why this occurred.
 The official line was that May wanted to fully review the project plans herself before giving it the green light, while others wondered if it was a distrust of the Chinese government which gave May cold feet.

 It now seems that both speculations were true.
-It is understandable that May genuinely did just want to take the time to understand the project fully before committing to the £18bn project but it is also telling that Beijing (at the time of writing) have not yet confirmed that their £6bn investment is still on offer.
+It is understandable that May genuinely did just want to take the time to understand the project fully before committing to the £18bn project but it is also telling that Beijing delayed confirmation that their £6bn investment was still on offer.
 The suggestion of security concerns was deemed by Chinese officials as a huge snub, therefore weakening the Anglo-Chinese relationship.

 In the Department for Business, Energy & Industrial Strategy’s (BEIS) official statement, Secretary of State, Greg Clark confronted concerns over security stating that: